 Costs for airfare, hotel rooms and car rentals will be lower than normal, as travel remains way below usual.
 Note that deep discounts this year will fade as occupancy rises.
 Discounts on airfare and car rentals may not last if bankruptcies and an industry shakeout continue, thus reducing excess capacity.
 If a vaccine prompts a resurgence in leisure travel, look for prices to bump up quickly.

 Office rents…a slight increase, after falling this year.
 De facto rents will rise in 2021 by about 2%, but tenants are in for concessions, such as rent-free months.
 Retail space…staying flat in 2021, after declining 2.5% this year.
 Warehouse rents…up about 2%, versus a mostly flat 2020.
 Demand for space, including cold storage, will be strong because of a surge in e-commerce.
+Contact storage providers Adelaide for more information to keep organized.
 Budget more for insurance.
 Commercial property insurance rates… up 5%-10%, on average, for properties that aren’t exposed to natural catastrophes.
 For those with exposure…up 15%.
 Directors and officers insurance…up 10%-15% for public firms, 10% for private firms and nonprofits.
 Primary casualty insurance… up 5%-10%.
 Umbrella and excess liability rates…up anywhere from 10% to 25%.
 Cyberinsurance premiums…up about 5%-7% for companies renewing policies.
 Legal costs…up about 5% next year, on average.
 Many fees are negotiable.
 Accounting costs for a typical firm will rise between 5% and 10% in 2021.

 Most tech and telecom costs will fall.
 Tablets and laptops…down 5%-10%.
 Printer and desktop PC prices will fall a lot as demand dips.
 Premium smartphones… flat.
 Lower-cost 5G models will proliferate, though.
 Mobile data prices…down 10% or so.
 Wired bandwidth will be cheaper, though it can vary widely based on location.
 Costs for digital advertising will rise after deep discounts this year as demand plummeted when the economic downturn hit.
 But costs will still be low.